MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms

-\paragraph{Compilation Error Analyses} Figure~\ref{fig: errors1} highlights the detailed compilation errors that occurred.
-One of the most common compilation errors in \textbf{\textit{Python}} arises from the LLM's inability to determine whether the project being tested is a package.
+\paragraph{Executability Error Analyses} Figure~\ref{fig: errors1} highlights the detailed executability errors that occurred.
+One of the most common executability errors in \textbf{\textit{Python}} arises from the LLM's inability to determine whether the project being tested is a package.
 Specifically, LLMs struggle to recognize the presence or absence of \textit{\_\_init\_\_.py} files, which define a package, leading to confusion between package-based and non-package projects.
 This inability leads LLM to fail to correctly import functions or classes from the tested project.
-Other compilation errors include hallucinating the paths or names of imported functions/classes and mismatched parentheses. \textbf{\textit{Java}}, a syntax-heavy programming language compared to Python and JavaScript, encounters various compilation errors, resulting in a significantly lower compilation rate than other languages.
-Java compilation errors often arise from issues like hallucinated methods, constructors, or classes, such as incorrect or non-existent imports and references.
+Other executability errors include hallucinating the paths or names of imported functions/classes and mismatched parentheses. \textbf{\textit{Java}}, a syntax-heavy programming language compared to Python and JavaScript, encounters various executability errors, resulting in a significantly lower executability rate than other languages.
+Java executability errors often arise from issues like hallucinated methods, constructors, or classes, such as incorrect or non-existent imports and references.
 Missing essential information, such as required functions, classes, or packages, and package declarations, is also a common problem.
 Errors frequently occur due to illegal access to private or protected elements, invalid code generation (e.g., generating text instead of code), and improper use of mocking frameworks like Mockito, including incorrect objects, missing or misused MockMvc injections, and argument mismatches.
 Other errors include incorrect usage of other functions, classes, or packages—such as argument type errors, ambiguous references, or incompatible types.
-One of the most common compilation errors in \textbf{\textit{JavaScript}} is the hallucination of imported functions or classes, where the issue often lies in incorrect paths for the imported functions or classes.
-CodeQwen1.5 has a particularly common compilation error involving invalid generation.
-This typically occurs due to difficulty understanding the prompt, the need for more specific or detailed code requirements, or the assumption that the code is part of a larger project, leading it to decline generating unit tests.
+One of the most common executability errors in \textbf{\textit{JavaScript}} is the hallucination of imported functions or classes, where the issue often lies in incorrect paths for the imported functions or classes.
+CodeQwen1.5 has a particularly common executability error involving invalid generation.
+This typically occurs due to difficulty understanding the prompt, the need for more specific or detailed code requirements, or the assumption that the code is part of a larger project, leading it to refuse to generate unit tests.